-The Club’s founders were led by local solicitor Henry Heard who, like thousands of others, had moved to Cardiff to work in the rapidly expanding town.
-As the trade of the docks, businesses and shops all flourished, the men of influence, high social standing and growing wealth were looking for somewhere to gather, relax, dine and socialise with their friends and acquaintances.
-The initial Club was created in 1866 within the Royal Hotel, before separate premises were established alongside.
-By the late Victorian era, there was the need for a new and larger building, and through a close association with the Bute Estate, saw the members decide to construct the landmark Clubhouse on Westgate Street, which still remains Wales’ leading private members’ club.
+Expertly led by local solicitor Henry Heard, the Club’s founders had moved to Cardiff to work in the rapidly expanding town and, as the trade of the docks, businesses and shops all flourished, the men of influence, high social standing and growing wealth were looking for somewhere to gather, relax, dine and socialise in a convivial atmosphere with their friends and acquaintances.
+Initially located within, and then alongside, the Royal Hotel on St. Mary Street, the Club’s growing popularity, and its close association with the Bute Estate, saw the members decide to construct the landmark Clubhouse on Westgate Street, which still remains Wales’ leading private members’ club.